 Professor Chris Marshall has published extensively on restorative justice, including All Things Reconciled (2018).

-- In April 2015 Professor Marshall delivered a presentation on restorative practices in schools, this presentation can be found in full on the Ministry of Education's page
+- In April 2015 Professor Marshall delivered a presentation on restorative practices in schools, this presentation can be found in full on the Ministry of Education's website.

-- Victoria University of Wellington's Victorious magazine featured, in 2014, a Close Up on Restorative Justice.
+- Te Herenga Waka—Victoria University of Wellington's Victorious magazine featured, in 2014, a close-up on restorative justice.

 Paper 2: Family Violence, the Law and Restorative Justice (PDF)

 Paper 3: The Need for Prudent Courage (PDF)

 Paper 6: Elder Harm and Restorative Practices (PDF)

 Paper 7: Restorative Practice in Youth Justice Residences (PDF)